MYAzrak/EventManagementSystem/README.md

 7) Build and run the system

 Note: `FlatLaf-3.4.jar` and `ojdbc7.jar` are required dependencies but are not provided with this repository.
 You need to obtain them separately and place them in the same directory as the project.

+# Collaborators

+This project was worked on with the contributions of [Mohammad Yaser Azrak](https://github.com/MohammadYaserAzrak).